huaweicloud/terraform-provider-huaweicloud/docs/resources/smn_subscription.md

 The following arguments are supported:

 * `region` - (Optional, String, ForceNew) The region in which to create the SMN subscription resource.
 If omitted, the provider-level region will be used.
-Changing this creates a new SMN subscription resource.
+Changing this parameter will create a new resource.

-* `topic_urn` - (Required, String, ForceNew) Resource identifier of a topic, which is unique.
+* `topic_urn` - (Required, String, ForceNew) Specifies the resource identifier of a topic, which is unique.
+  Changing this parameter will create a new resource.

+* `protocol` - (Required, String, ForceNew) Specifies the protocol of the message endpoint.
+Currently, email, sms, http, https, functionstage and functiongraph are supported.
+Changing this parameter will create a new resource.

 * `endpoint` - (Required, String, ForceNew) Message endpoint.
+Changing this parameter will create a new resource.
-For an HTTP subscription, the endpoint starts with http:
+  + **For an HTTP subscription**, the endpoint starts with http://.
-  //.
-For an HTTPS subscription, the endpoint starts with https://.
-For an email subscription, the endpoint is a mail address.
-For an SMS message subscription, the endpoint is a phone number.
+  + **For an HTTPS subscription**, the endpoint starts with https://.
+  + **For an email subscription**, the endpoint is an mail address.
+  + **For an SMS message subscription**, the endpoint is a phone number, the format is [+][country code][phone number], e.g. +86185xxxx0000.

-* `protocol` - (Required, String, ForceNew) Protocol of the message endpoint.
-Currently, email, sms, http, and https are supported.
+  + **For a functionstage subscription**, the endpoint is a function urn.
+  + **For a functiongraph subscription**, the endpoint is a workflow ID.

 * `remark` - (Optional, String, ForceNew) Remark information.
 The remarks must be a UTF-8-coded character string containing 128 bytes.